Here’s some food for thought: how safe are you in your home?

-If you’re concerned that your home’s wiring may be an issue, it’s high time you talk to a certified electrician.
+If you’re concerned that your home’s wiring may be an issue, it’s high time you talk to a certified electrician in Melbourne.
 It’s important to periodically check your home’s electrical set-up, understand the current state of wiring, and find out if your home needs to be re-wired.

 Faulty wiring: look out for these warning signs

 When your throat feels hoarse and nothing you do seems to relieve it, we usually take that as a sign of an oncoming cold.